trstlabs/intento/docs/contracts/IBC.md

 #### Transparency and auditability

 IBC calls to public chains are public.
 The ExecuteSwap message type from the TIP20 token contract to the TIP20-ics20-osmosis contract can be guessed based on gas and network usage.
-As the callback from TIP20-ics20-osmosis to the swapped TIP20 token is on Trustless Hub, the receiver address can remain unknown to the public.
+As the callback from TIP20-ics20-osmosis to the swapped TIP20 token is on Intento, the receiver address can remain unknown to the public.
 The token received, the balance and transaction history is only viewable through a viewing key unless the owner explicitly sets its TIP20 account to public.
 Also, TIP20 token admins may publicize transactions that exceed a certain amount to be in line with privacy regulations.

 ### Payroll for DAOs